A Declaration of Independence — for the Majority.

 When 60%+ of Americans agree across cycles and demographics, Congress's failure to act is not a difference of opinion.
 It is a failure of representation.

-Every pillar touches every issue
+From our Declaration of Independence →Every pillar touches every issue

 across the political spectrum.